 The two most important backpack sizing variables are your torso length and the circumference of your hips.
 Torso length is not the same as your height but measures the distance between the top of your hip bones and the C7 (bulging) vertebrae on your neck.
 Tall people can have short torsos and short people can halve long torsos, so it pays to measure this correctly.
 Hip size is not the same as waist size or pant size and should also be measured separately.
 Measure the circumference of your body over your hip bones, where a hip belt should rest.
 Do this while wearing the clothes you expect to hike in.
 A cloth tape measure is the best thing to use for measuring both of these numbers.

-Adjustable Length Torsos and Hip Belts
+Adjustable Torso Length and Hip Belts

 The majority of backpacks have fixed torso lengths and hip belt sizes, which can make getting a good fit difficult because people’s body shapes and proportions vary so much.
 Some premium packs let you adjust the length of these components so you can get a personalized fit.
 While they generally weigh a bit more, getting a well-fitting backpack is usually worth it.